 - Understanding the number and type of devices at the target location

-- Discover the WAN connection details and average utilisation – so they could configure the BITS transfer rate policy
+- Discover the WAN connection details and average utilization – so they could configure the BITS transfer rate policy

 - Discover the IP network information – to configure the site boundary in ConfigMgr